 Scaling a website is the best way to really get a massive turnover, but it is associated with risk.
 You add content, you add backlinks, you can even launch your own product, but technically you could end up not increasing the revenue at all.

-Here are some low-hanging fruit to help you add revenue to your website, without adding any additional costs.
+Here is some low-hanging fruit to help you add revenue to your website, without adding any additional costs.
 This can help you flip a website quickly, or be more confident in investing more to scale the website further.

 We just placed ads via Ezoic on a handful of our websites, and this is the result so far:

-If we can keep at $40 per day, that means we've added $1200 to our monthly revenue for these sites - if we were to sell them, that'd mean an additional ~$36,000 in valuation of these assets.
+If we can keep at $40 per day, that means we've added $1200 to our monthly revenue for these sites - if we were to sell them, that'd mean an additional ~$36,000 in the valuation of these assets.

 For just placing ads!
-That's insane, if you ask me.
+That's insane if you ask me.

 Ezoic even says that their AI will learn even better over time and that will also increase our revenue.
 Only time will tell the truth in this statement, but nevertheless - good results so far.